 You will find Goat Island Preserve south of Dallas in the town of Hutchins, Texas.

-The preserve offers paved parking and over 8-miles of trails throughout its property.
+The preserve offers paved parking and over 8 miles of trails throughout its property.

 Spread the Love!
 Please Share On Social Media!